claudioc/boxedo/README.md

 ### Prerequisites
 - nodejs 20+
-- docker (only if you want to use the real Couchdb interface and not Pouchdb with a local db)
+- docker (but only if you want to use the real Couchdb interface and not Pouchdb with a local db)
 - macOS or linux (my personal deployment uses Ubuntu 24.04)

 ### Setup